 To be able to create an HTTPS connection between a web server and a client, the web server requires a server certificate.
 A certificate is a digital file that contains information about the identity of the web server.
 It also contains the encryption technique to use when establishing a secure channel between the web server and the client.
 A certificate must be created by the owner of the website and digitally signed.
 There are three types of certificates, CA-signed, domain, and self-signed, which are explained below.

-Certificate authority (CA) signed certificates should be used for production systems, particularly if your deployment of ArcGIS Server is going to be accessed from users outside your organization.
-For example, if your server is not behind your firewall and accessible over the Internet, using a CA-signed certificate assures clients from outside your organization that the identity of the website has been verified.
+Certificate authority (CA)-signed certificates should be used for production systems, particularly if your deployment of ArcGIS Server will be accessed from users outside your organization.
+If your server is accessible over the Internet, using a CA-signed certificate assures clients from outside your organization that the identity of the website has been verified.

-In addition to being signed by the owner of the website, a certificate may be signed by an independent CA. A CA is usually a trusted third party that can attest to the authenticity of a website.
+In addition to being signed by the owner of the website, a certificate may be signed by an independent CA—usually a trusted third party that can attest to the authenticity of a website.
 If a website is trustworthy, the CA adds its own digital signature to that website's self-signed certificate.
 This assures web clients that the website's identity has been verified.

 When using a certificate issued by a well-known CA, secure communication between the server and the web client occurs automatically with no special action required by the user.
 There is no warning message displayed in the web browser, since the website has been verified by the CA.